Users of iPhone Backup Extractor are able to automatically export their data to PDF, HTML, VCard, ICAL, VCF or CSV formats for easy access.

 The date and time fields just come back as numbers, how can I interpret them?

-You may struggle to intrepret a number of the fields in the databases.
+You may struggle to interpret a number of fields in the databases.
 Don't forget, iPhone Backup Extractor can extract the data automatically for you!
 However, if you're going it alone, you should find the dates are represented as either the number of seconds since

 1970-01-01, depending on the position of the date field.
 In Excel, you could use a formula such as